|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 All comments from state reviewing agencies should be forwarded to the Clearinghouse within the time specified (usually 30 days unless a comment extension request has been approved).
 As previously noted, if comments have not been received by the due date and the reviewing agency has not requested a comment extension from the Clearinghouse, the Clearinghouse will contact the reviewing agency to ascertain the status of the project and whether an extension is needed.
 If no comments are received from the reviewing agency by the time the clearance letter is drafted, the Clearinghouse must assume the reviewer has no adverse comments and issue the letter based on the information available.
 Comments received on or after the due date for the clearance letter may not be included in the clearance letter, and may not be legally binding upon the applicant.

-In addition to coordinating state-level agency review, the Clearinghouse distributes proposed consistency projects to the 11 regional planning councils (RPCs) for review against strategic regional policy plans and other regional planning issues.
+In addition to coordinating state-level agency review, the Clearinghouse distributes proposed consistency projects to the RPCs for review against strategic regional policy plans and other regional planning issues.
 Since June 1996, the RPCs have also functioned as the regional coordinators for local governments that participate in the federal consistency review process and wish to comment on specific consistency projects in their local areas.
-A local government may choose to participate in the review process by informing the Clearinghouse in writing, under the signature of the mayor or administrator, and designating a single contact person who will function as the coordinator for the local government review (see Attachment 7).
+A local government may choose to participate in the review process by informing the Clearinghouse in writing via email, under the signature of the mayor or administrator, and designating a single contact person who will function as the coordinator for the local government review.
 Through this process, local governments can inform the state of local concerns about proposed federal activities in their areas, based on local comprehensive plans and other local planning issues, and can request assistance from the state in resolving those concerns.

 The Clearinghouse will route projects to the RPCs and participating local governments (generally counties) based upon project location and anticipated impact area.
 Each local government has twenty-one (21) days from the project routing date to provide comments to the RPC (not the Clearinghouse).